domRiddle/ASF/Extended-FAQ.md

 SHA512          F605E573CC5E044DD6FADBC44F6643829D11360A2C6E4915B0C0B8F5227BC2A2575...
 ASF-linux-x64.zip
 ```

 This way we ensured that whatever was written to `SHA512SUMS` matches the resulting files and they weren't tampered with.
 However, it doesn't prove yet that `SHA512SUMS` file you checked against really comes from us.
 For that, we'll use `SHA512SUMS.sign` file, which holds digital PGP signature proving the authenticity of `SHA512SUMS`.
 On Linux, you can use `gpg` utility for that purpose.
-On Windows, you can use **[Gpg4win](https://www.gpg4win.org)**.
+On Windows, you can use **[Gpg4win](https://www.gpg4win.org)** (change `gpg` command into `gpg.exe`).

 ```
 $ gpg --verify SHA512SUMS.sign SHA512SUMS